Janardan-J/htl_schach_3a/README.md

-# htl_schach_3a
+# A Chess game to practice OO-Programming in Java

-A Chess game to practice OO-Programming in Java
+School project for HTL Anichstraße